Artem-Pavlenko/sdk-doc/README.md

 _Before using the Keyri SDK, you must install a number of dependencie._
 To install the stable version:

-`npm install react-native-keyri-sdk @react-native-async-storage/async-storage react-native-device-info react-native-linear-gradient react-native-qrcode-scanner react-native-sensitive-info`
+`npm install react-native-keyri-sdk @react-native-async-storage/async-storage react-native-camera react-native-device-info react-native-linear-gradient react-native-qrcode-scanner react-native-sensitive-info`

-> or if you are using yarn
+or if you are using yarn

-`yarn add react-native-keyri-sdk @react-native-async-storage/async-storage react-native-device-info react-native-linear-gradient react-native-qrcode-scanner react-native-sensitive-info`
+`yarn add react-native-keyri-sdk @react-native-async-storage/async-storage react-native-device-info react-native-camera react-native-linear-gradient react-native-qrcode-scanner react-native-sensitive-info`

 And put the line in your package.json file depending:
 `"react-native-sodium": "https://github.com/glancemoney/react-native-sodium"`